AlexPereverzyev/sip_tel/README.md

 ## Implementation Details

 - scalable SIP router configuration
 - persistent TCP/TLS connections with softphone clients and PBXs
 - SIP requests are proxied to the exact instance where target softphone/PBX is registered
 - locations and extension to PBX mappings are stored in shared PostgreSQL database
 - only standard Kamailio modules used: usrloc, registrar, postgres, sqlops, nathelper, tls
 - tested with Linphone and Zoiper softphones on Linux and Android
+- FreeSwitch is configured to use Postgres as storage for core, sofia and voicemail modules

 ## Usage